aimonb/miniNeXT/README.md

 This makes it possible to execute applications in containers which require independent configuration spaces, such as `Quagga` or `OpenVPN`.
 Built-in configurations make adding a Quagga router to a network topology easy.
 In addition, Mininet Extreme is capable of connecting to the Transit Portal BGP multiplexing service to provide BGP connectivity to emulated routers.

 Mininet Extreme enables emulation of complex network topologies, including networks which combine technologies such as SDN and BGP.
 Networks can exchange routes and traffic with the real internet by combining Mininet Extreme with Transit Portal.

 ### Added Functionality

 Mininet Extreme adds:

-* Support for mount namespaces, PID namespaces, legacy switches, legacy routers
+* Support for mount namespaces, PID namespaces, legacy switches & routers

 * Built-in support for the Transit Portal BGP multiplexer and Quagga router